-That said, crew positions such as cinematographers, make-up artists, gaffers, set designers, etc. were abundant in both cities.
+That said, crew positions such as cinematographers, make-up artists, gaffers, set designers, and other positions were abundant in both cities.

-In Los Angeles, there are three major institutions that have world-renown film and television programs.
+In Los Angeles, there are three major institutions that have world-renowned film and television programs.
 They are:

 Although there are numerous other respectable organizations, these three have programs that are consistently recognized for breeding highly qualified graduates.

-In New York, the three film schools that stood out amongst those I spoke with were:
+In New York, the three film schools that stand out amongst those in the industry are:

 There are many unique advantages that each city has.
 But remember, the only true way to succeed in any career is to not only enjoy what you do for a living but to enjoy the life you're living as well.
 So, if you have a strong personal preference towards one or the other, chances are you will find ample opportunity no matter which coast you're on.